bflaven/book-learning-and-building-e2e-test-automation-with-cypress-and-okr/README.md

 **Define, Code & Apply an E2E strategy with Cypress & Objectives Key Results with PO mindset focus on Quality**

+Remote work, which is now definitely the norm, requires to be more cautious than ever on an application's quality management.
+You absolutely must build security and trust within your team and outside especially if you put into production at a high release rate e.g 1 per week, 2 per day or even 10 per day.
+By the way, if you're making 10 releases a day, you're probably patching!
+So, there's something wrong with your quality management!
+Emmanuel Theysmeir said once: "There is always a lesson to be learned both from good and bad numbers!
+The real issue remains the interpretation."

+The book's purpose is very pragmatic, I believe this is not a programming book as I don't dwell on coding or programming explanations!
+Even though you will see and hope learn some code.
+I strongly advise you to get also proper information on the official documentation on Cypress website to deepen your knowledge or search on stackoverflow.com or GitHub.com

-_My intent for this book was definitely to define from A to Z an applied strategy to quality management with proven concepts from a P.O point of view.
-So, we will go from OKRs strategy applied to Q/A to a concrete implementation with the help of Cypress._
+My intent for this book was definitely to define from A to Z an applied strategy to quality management with proven concepts from a P.O point of view.
+So, we will go from OKRs strategy applied to Q/A to a concrete implementation with the help of Cypress.

 _In the table of content, you can see that there are 27 HANDS UPs.
 This gimmick act like an "Andon" in the Lean methodology.
 If you are facing a problem, then fix it do not wait._

 **General Infos**